 GeneCards Summary for FOXA1 Gene

 FOXA1 (Forkhead Box A1) is a Protein Coding gene.
-Diseases associated with FOXA1 include estrogen-receptor negative breast cancer and estrogen-receptor positive breast cancer.
-Among its related pathways are Prostate Cancer and FOXA1 transcription factor network.
+Diseases associated with FOXA1 include ewing sarcoma and estrogen-receptor positive breast cancer.
+Among its related pathways are Prostate Cancer and FOXA2 and FOXA3 transcription factor networks.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is FOXE3.

 UniProtKB/Swiss-Prot for FOXA1 Gene